-Each player in a USBC must be eligible to compete in the WBF championship for which the USBC is a selection trial.
+Each player in a USBC must be eligible to compete in the WBF championship for which the USBC is a Selection Trial.
 Players in the Senior USBC and Junior USBC must have been born at a time that will make them the appropriate age for the WBF Senior or Junior Championship at the time of the WBF Championship.

-A player who has qualified to compete in the Open event at a World Championship is not eligible to enter a USBC that selects a team or teams for a conflicting event at the same World Championship.
+A player who has qualified to compete in an event at a World Championship is not eligible to play in a USBC that selects a team or teams for a conflicting event at the same World Championship.